Thanksgiving, revisited.

 And Christmas wasn’t ruined…

 While some traditions are held tight, and others are let go of, what really matters and what has become the biggest tradition of all isn’t wrapped up or baked or sent in the mail, but rather is the gift of a family coming together, once again, for a few days of magic.
-It’s the gift that is wrapped up in memories and continually given and received with open arms and hearts and topped with a hand written poem that speaks of love and family and Christmas magic.
-THIS is the tradition that I have no doubt will be carried safely in the hearts to the generations to come.
+It’s the gift that is wrapped up in memories and continually given and received with open arms and hearts and topped with a handwritten poem that speaks of love and family and Christmas magic.
+THIS is the tradition that I have no doubt will be carried safely in the hearts of the generations to come.

 Wish all my family and friends a very Merry Christmas!